 - All staff and volunteers must maintain high standards of honesty and integrity in their work.
-This includes the handling and claiming of money and the use of school property and facilities. - Gifts from suppliers or associates of the school must be declared to the Headmaster with the exception of "one off" token gifts from students or parents.
+This includes the handling and claiming of money and the use of school property and facilities. - Gifts from suppliers or associates of the school must be declared to the Head of Junior School with the exception of 'one off' token gifts from students or parents.
 Personal gifts from individual members of staff or volunteers to students are inappropriate and could be misinterpreted and may lead to disciplinary action.
 A record will be kept of all gifts received.